 Both electric cars have a max charge rate of 150 kW and will see similar charge times.
 What differs is your available charging options.
 Tesla has one of the largest charging networks in the world and while there are others, many do not provide sufficient output to minimize your charging time.
 Most charging networks are not yet suited for 150 kW charging, but they are coming quickly.
 Tesla can charge at both their proprietary network and all other available ones as well.

 The Audi E Tron can hit 0-60 in 5.5 seconds and reach a top speed of 124 mph.
 For any SUV, electric or not, this is impressive, but the Tesla Model X Long Range has the upper hand here with a 0-60 of 4.4 and a top speed of 155 mph.
 A lot of people out there don’t care so much for speed, but if you do, there’s a significant difference between the two.
+Below you can find a from carwow showcasing a drag race between the I-Pace and Model X.

 This is pretty straight forward; the Audi E Tron has a towing capacity of 4,000 lbs while the Tesla Model X caps out at 5,000 lbs.
 If you need it, your options just narrowed to one; if you don’t need it, this is irrelevant to your decision.